WICG/turtledove/Fenced_Frames_Ads_Reporting.md

 });
 ```

-Note that a cross-origin document calling `setReportEventDataForAutomaticBeacons` with `crossOriginExposed` will count as the document itself opting in to automatic beacons, negating the need for the document to be served with the `Allow-Fenced-Frame-Automatic-Beacons: true` header.
+Note that a cross-origin document calling
+`setReportEventDataForAutomaticBeacons` with `crossOriginExposed` will count as
+the document itself opting in to automatic beacons, negating the need for the
+document to be served with the `Allow-Fenced-Frame-Automatic-Beacons: true`
+header.

 This allows for the following use cases:
-- A root frame is served with `Allow-Cross-Origin-Event-Reporting: true`, and a cross-origin subframe sets automatic beacon data with `crossOriginExposed=true`.
-Automatic beacons triggered from the subframe will send with the data that was set in the subframe.
+- A root frame is served with `Allow-Cross-Origin-Event-Reporting: true`, and a
+  cross-origin subframe sets automatic beacon data with
+  `crossOriginExposed=true`.
+Automatic beacons triggered from the subframe will
+  send with the `eventData` that was set in the subframe.
-- A root ad frame is served with `Allow-Cross-Origin-Event-Reporting: true` and sets automatic beacon data with `crossOriginExposed=true`.
-A cross-origin subframe is served with `Allow-Fenced-Frame-Automatic-Beacons: true`.
-Automatic beacons triggered from the subframe will send with the data that was set in the root frame.
+- A root ad frame is served with `Allow-Cross-Origin-Event-Reporting: true` and
+  sets automatic beacon data with `crossOriginExposed=true`.
+A cross-origin
+  subframe is served with `Allow-Fenced-Frame-Automatic-Beacons: true`.
+  Automatic beacons triggered from the subframe will send with the data that was
+  set in the root frame.

 #### Credentials in Beacons